roualdes/bridgestan/paper/paper.md

 # Statement of need

-Stan was written for applied statisticians and now has interfaces in many different programming languages, R, Python, Julia, Matlab, and Stata, to name the more popular ones.
-Stan is both a probabilistic programming language and an inference enginge that fits the models written in the Stan language.
+Stan was written for applied statisticians and now has interfaces in many different programming languages, including R, Python, Julia, Matlab, and Stata.
+Stan is both a probabilistic programming language and an inference engine that fits the models written in the Stan language.
 From this alone, Stan has become very successful for applied statisticians.

 In the statistical software environment R, Stan is heavily relied upon for